Unless it’s an original Picasso painting or a classic Chanel handbag, most tangible items lose their value over time.

 Oded Harth, CEO & Co-Founder of MDacne

-The good news is that you can outsource fulfillment to a tech-enabled 3PL like ShipBob.
-With ShipBob, not only do you save time and money by delegating order fulfillment to the experts, but you also gain more visibility into operations with access to a user-friendly dashboard with built-in inventory management tools.
+The good news is that you can outsource fulfilment to a tech-enabled 3PL like ShipBob.
+With ShipBob, not only do you save time and money by delegating order fulfilment to the experts, but you also gain more visibility into operations with access to a user-friendly dashboard with built-in inventory management tools.

 ShipBob offers everything you need to track SKU velocity and forecast demand.
 With data at your fingertips, you can identify: